sogabe-tohma/python-code-for-quantum-machine-learning-book/README.md

 -----------------------------README-----------------------------------------

-Sine we are using qiskit, there is no guarrentee that all the codes uploaded here will working properly because the version of qiskit is changed frequently.
+Sine we are using qiskit, there is no guarrentee that all the codes uploaded here will work properly because the version of qiskit is changed frequently.

 -----------------------------ATTENTION-----------------------------------------